Small amounts of clear or white mucus in stool are usually normal and help lubricate bowel movements

 Various digestive disorders trigger mucus production through different mechanisms.
 Irritable bowel syndrome (IBS) causes excess mucus through intestinal hypersensitivity, where the gut overreacts to normal stimuli like food, stress, or hormonal changes.
 This hypersensitivity leads to altered motility patterns and increased protective mucus secretion.

 Inflammatory bowel diseases like Crohn's disease and ulcerative colitis create mucus through chronic inflammation that damages the intestinal lining.
 As the immune system attacks intestinal tissue, goblet cells produce extra mucus to protect the inflamed areas.
-This inflammatory process often results in white mucus means the intestines are working to heal and protect themselves.
+This inflammatory process often results in white mucus which means the intestines are working to heal and protect themselves.

 Bacterial, viral, or parasitic infections stimulate mucus production as part of your body's immune response.
 The intestines increase mucus secretion to help flush out pathogens and toxins, often resulting in yellow or green-colored mucus mixed with diarrhea.